cyberbotics/webots-doc/guide/object-trees.md

 > **File location**: "WEBOTS\_HOME/projects/objects/trees/protos/Forest.proto"

-### Description
+### Forest Description

-Efficient and customizable forest
+Efficient and customizable forest.
-Tree types are: 'oak tree', 'crab apple tree', 'cherry tree', 'birch tree', 'palm tree', 'spruce', 'white pine', 'hackberry tree' and 'hazel tree'
+Tree types are:
+- 'oak tree'
+- 'crab apple tree'
+- 'cherry tree'
+- 'birch tree'
+- 'palm tree'
+- 'spruce'
+- 'white pine'
+- 'hackberry tree'
+- 'hazel tree'
-The 'random' type choose randomly a tree type each time the node is regenerated The shape of the forest can either be defined using the 'shape' and 'density' fields or the coordinate of each tree can be defined in external files ( X,Y,Z per tree, one tree per line), the path to those file can either be absolute, relative to the proto, relative to the world or relative to the project.
+The 'random' type choose randomly a tree type each time the node is regenerated.
+The shape of the forest can either be defined using the 'shape' and 'density' fields or the coordinate of each tree can be defined in external files ( X,Y,Z per tree, one tree per line).
+The path to those files can either be absolute, relative to the proto, relative to the world or relative to the project.
-This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles))
+This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

-### Field Summary
+### Forest Field Summary

 - `treesFiles`: forest file(s)